What are SMART rocks and why is it essential to business in 2025?

 The key is to start by putting the big rocks in first, making sure they fit snugly into the jar.
 Then you can add the pebbles and sand, filling in the gaps.

 In business, this means identifying the most important tasks or projects and prioritizing them over the smaller, less important ones.
 By tackling the big rocks first, you ensure that you’re making progress on the things that matter most to your success.
+Rock completion is very important!

-Okay but what are SMART rocks?
+Okay, but What are SMART Rocks?

 Did you know that you’re 33% more likely to achieve your goals if you write them down, share them, and provide regular updates on them?